Empirical Implementation of Theoretical Models of Strategic Interaction and Dynamic Behavior

 10:30 am - 11:30 am PDT

-Technology Transitions and Timing of Environmental Policy: Evidence from Efficient Lighting
+Technology Adoption and the Timing of Environmental Policy: Evidence from Efficient Lighting

 11:30 am - 1:00 pm PDT